MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 # Build from an API

 Message extensions built from an API are a type of Teams app that allows you to integrate your chat functionality directly into Teams.
 This can enhance your app's usability and provide a seamless user experience.

-We recommend you to follow the following requirements:
+Before you get started, ensure that you adhere to the following requirements:

 <details><summary>API message extension</summary>